 - 2 Change the user name to the desired name. - 3 The Active option is checked by default, indicating that this account may be used to login.
 If you wish to make this account inactive, uncheck this option. - 4 Optional Fill in the First name and Last name fields.
-These fields may be left blank if desired. - Assign an access level to this account using the Access level drop-down list.
+These fields may be left blank if desired. - 5 Assign an access level to this account using the Access level drop-down list.
 To make this account an administrator account, assign an access level of 4 (Administer only).
 Otherwise, select the access level that you wish for this user to have based on the functions they are to perform.
 Refer to Section 2.2.1.4, Access Levels, for more details on access levels. - 6 You may add any remarks for this account to the Remarks field.
 By default, information about the creation of the account is placed here. - 7 The Change password on next login option indicates whether this user must change the password the next time they login using this account.
 For new accounts, leave this option checked to require a password for this account.

 Note: For new accounts, leaving this option unchecked will allow the user to login without a password!
-This feature may be useful for creating a generic user account with view only access (access level 0).
+This feature may be useful for creating a generic user account with view only access (access level 0) and is required if you are configuring LogWare for automatic login.
 However, for reasons of security, it is not recommended to create user accounts with an access level higher than 0 that do not require a password!

-2.2.1.2 Modify Existing Account
+2.2.1.2 Modify existing account